-3.2.2.
-The student should either directly or with the assistance of the graduate student Ombuds member of the UNM Ombuds/Dispute Resolution Services for Graduate Students meet with the faculty or administrator involved in the complaint to address the problem and to explore the possibility of a jointly achieved resolution.
-The graduate student Ombuds works closely with the Office of Ombuds/Dispute Resolutions Services for Faculty.

-3.2.3.
-If agreement cannot be reached, the student should either directly or with the assistance of the graduate student Ombuds member seek the assistance of the departmental faculty graduate advisor and/or the chair in resolving the dispute.
+- 3.2.2.
+The student should either directly or with the assistance of the UNM Ombuds Services meet with the faculty or administrator involved in the complaint to address the problem and to explore the possibility of a jointly achieved resolution. - 3.2.3.
+If agreement cannot be reached, the student should either directly or with the assistance of Ombuds Services seek the assistance of the departmental faculty graduate advisor and/or the chair in resolving the dispute.
 Department leadership should arrange to avoid any conflicts of interest in hearing the graduate student grievance.
 If the dispute is with a faculty member in a department different from the student's, the appropriate chair or advisor would be in the department in which the faculty member resides or in which the course in which the dispute arose was offered.
 It is expected that these administrators will play an active part in helping to resolve the disagreement.
 In the event that the graduate unit involved is non-departmentalized, the student may go directly to the school or college dean or director of that unit for assistance.